WSUCptSCapstone-Fall2022Spring2023/msft-imagedataprocessing/Documentation/Final Report.md

 3. Open browser
 4. Go to this url
 5. http://localhost:4567/config?camNum=X - This will show you their config.

+### 3.2.7 Confirm functionality of AGICamProcessor
+1. Build AGICamCapture, AGiCamUpload, AGICamEndpoint, and AGICamProcessor
+2. Run capture, then upload the images to the database
+3. Start AGICamEndpoint to access the API
+4. Query the previous day on the sensor which you ran capture for and expect to see no results
+5. Run AGICamProcessor
+6. Query the previous day on the sensor and now expect to see results of time->ndvi value.

 ### 3.3 System Tests/Results